Code-Institute-Submissions/DaniellaMinyo-Milestone4/README.md

 ### Code

-- This project was very heavily influenced by the [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) mini-project from the code institute course.
+- This project was very heavily influenced by the [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) mini-project from the code institute course and a lot of the code is from there with  customization and modifications for this project.
 - [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/) was used for the responsive design.

 ### Content